wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 ![ITFM Overview][1]

-Consuming these APIs provides key information on customers’ usage and costs, allowing Cloudyn to analyze customer accounts in a simple, programmatic manner, and to perform various ITFM tasks for its customers.
+Consuming these APIs provides key information on customers' usage and costs, allowing Cloudyn to analyze customer accounts in a simple, programmatic manner, and to perform various ITFM tasks for its customers.

 ## Integrating Cloudyn with the RateCard and Usage APIs
 The RateCard API requires several input parameters -- like region info, currency and locale -- but the most important one is OfferDurableID, which specifies the type of Azure offering the customer is using (Pay-as-you-Go, legacy 6 and 12-month commitment plans, MSDN offers, MPN offers, promotional offers and others).
 The OfferDurableID can be found in the [Azure Usage and Billing portal](https://account.windowsazure.cn/Subscriptions), under the "Offer ID" for the given subscription.

 Upon registration for [Cloudyn for Azure](https://www.cloudyn.com/microsoft-azure/) services, customers can add their OfferDurableID code, which allows Cloudyn to pull their relevant pricing information through the RateCard API.
-Information on the different types of offers can be found one the [Windows Azure Offer Details](/support/legal/offer-details/) page.
+Information on the different types of offers can be found one the [Windows Azure Offer Details](http://www.windowsazure.cn/en-gb/support/legal/offer-details/) page.

 ![Cloudyn ITFM Engine Overview][2]